afpineda/OpenSourceSimWheelESP32/doc/LEDs_en.md

 - **3.3V power sources**

-    Some LEDs, including the RGB LED strips, will work with a 3.3 volt power supply.
+    Some LEDs will work with a 3.3 volt power supply.
     Attach `VLed` to `3V3`.

+    > [!WARNING]
+    > If your RGB LED strip seems to work with a 3.3V power supply,
+    > but shows **wrong colors**,
+    > then you need a 5V power supply.
+    > The main symptom is a red pixel when it should be white.
+    > If you don't have a 5V power source available,
+    > you may set the global brightness to a low value
+    > (more on this later) as a workaround.

 - **5 volts power sources (and higher)**